 Another privilege is the clergy-penitent privilege.
 If someone discloses something to a clergyman, that communication can remain confidential.
 The term "clergyman" encompasses different religions and includes priests, rabbis, ministers, and similar figures in other religions.

-Writings, recordings, and photographs
+Writings, Recordings, and Photographs

-In order to be admissible, an original writing, recording, or photograph must be submitted to the court.
+To be admissible, an original writing, recording, or photograph must be submitted to the court.
 This is so the contents of the piece of evidence can be proved.

 In cases where writings, recordings, and photographs are so voluminous that they can't be examined in court, a summary, chart, or calculation that proves the content can be used instead.
 The original material must be made available for examination, and the court may ask the proponent to produce the original materials if necessary.
+For example, if you submit just part of a specific writing as evidence, the opposing party also has a right to use the rest of that writing as evidence.

 How to Study for Evidence on the MBE

-The best way to conquer evidence on the MBE is to know what you're up against, including MBE subjects & format.
-Focusing on the three most nuanced areas of evidence law allows you to use the best legal reasoning when answering questions and then familiarize yourself with an evidence outline.
+Focusing on the 3 most nuanced areas of evidence law allows you to use the best legal reasoning when answering questions and then familiarize yourself with an evidence outline.

-Learn and memorize the Federal Rules of Evidence
+Learn and Memorize the Federal Rules of Evidence

 Practice